giovannipozzobon/rp2350pc_job/README.md

 This is a user library for the RP2350PC from Olimex.
 It should work for any other RP2350 based board that uses the standard connections.

-Note: this product is not yet available from Olimex - I have an early prototype.

-The board specification is (preliminary) :
+The board specification is :

 - RP2350 Pico 2 chip
 - 4 Port USB hub